 It feels great to be back from my hiatus, and I mean really back.
-My return was postponed a week due to my horrendous cold and and throwing out my back.
-During my time off this August I still saw clients.
+My return was postponed a week due to my horrendous cold and throwing out my back.
+During my time off this August, I still saw clients.
 One appointment was with my client, Ms. Chic; a longtime client whom I have blogged about many times before.
 We had an outfit styling session to create looks using some of her new pieces.
 Knowing how much you love these posts, I decided to kick off the fall season with this one.

 There are a lot of looks that came from our outfit styling session to get through so I am going to get right into it.

 As you will see in the outfits, I am using Ms. Chic’s new purchases multiple times to the value of this exercise for yourself.
 If I can still find the items Ms. Chic purchased online I will share them.

 I started with the Oshima pants from MM.
 Lafleur.
 While most of my clients have looked good in MM.
 Lafleur’s Foster pants (my personal fave too), Ms. Chic looked better in the Oshima style.
 I styled them for dressy casual using a Vince top and two necklace options that Ms. Chic already owned along a new pair of strappy sandals from Louise et Cie.

 Using the Oshima pants, I styled this look using a burgundy Theory top that Ms. Chic purchased last year.
 All of the earrings options Ms. Chic already owned.
 The shoes, however, were new.
 I styled this look for different occasions using Splendid wedge sandals, Vince slides and strappy heels from Sigerson Morrison.
 These shoe options gave Ms. Chic the ability to dress the outfit up and down.

 This is another outfit using the Oshima pants from MM.
 Lafleur.
 I styled a softer look using pieces in Ms. Chic’s closet.
 Nothing here was new.
 With just a shoe and accessories change this outfit can be changed for different occasions.